 We have made, and intend to continue to make, strategic acquisitions to expand our user base, enter new markets and add complementary products and technologies.
 Our strategic acquisitions may affect our future financial results.
-For example, we recently acquired controlling interests in Shotl and Viapool, acquired door2door and Volt Lines, and announced an agreement to acquire Zeelo, a mass transit platform that is expected to expand our geographic footprint into Europe.
-Integration of the Shotl, Viapool, door2door, Volt Lines and Zeelo businesses and operations will be a complex, time-consuming and costly process, particularly given that the acquisition will significantly diversify the geographic areas in which we operate.
-In addition, we may not realize all of the anticipated benefits from the acquisition of controlling interests in Shotl and Viapool and acquisitions of door2door, Volt Lines and Zeelo, such as cost savings and revenue enhancements, for various reasons, including the fact that diligence was of a limited scope and performed by third party business consultants (and, with respect to Shotl, solely with respect to Shotl's business in Spain), difficulties integrating operations and personnel, higher costs, COVID-19 related interruption, unknown liabilities and fluctuations in markets.
+For example, we recently acquired controlling interests in Shotl and Viapool, and announced an agreement to acquire door2door, mass transit platforms that are expected to expand our geographic footprint to include Europe, Latin America and the Asia Pacific region.
+Integration of the Shotl, Viapool and door2door businesses and operations will be a complex, time-consuming and costly process, particularly given that the acquisition will significantly diversify the geographic areas in which we operate.
+In addition, we may not realize all of the anticipated benefits from the acquisition of controlling interests in Shotl, Viapool and door2door, such as cost savings and revenue enhancements, for various reasons, including the fact that diligence was of a limited scope and performed by third party business consultants (and, with respect to Shotl, solely with respect to Shotl's business in Spain), difficulties integrating operations and personnel, higher costs, COVID-19 related interruption, unknown liabilities and fluctuations in markets.